HandsOnDataViz/book/docs/HandsOnDataViz.md

 story: the beginning, middle, and end.
 Start to imagine these sheets of paper as preliminary slides for your presentation desk, or paragraphs and pictures for your written report or website.
-We’ll come back to this exercise near the end of the book in [Chapter 16: Telling Your Data Story](story.html)
+We’ll come back to this exercise near the end of the book in [Chapter 16: Tell and Show Your Data Story](story.html)

 Write down what your eyes see in your visualization….. and tell us what it matters…..
 Despite what you may have been told, tables and charts and